NorthernWidget/DS3231/Documentation/Alarms.md

 This version of the method may be preferable when both alarms are in use, with interrupts enabled,  and the program desires to preserve the flags in the hardware temporarily.

-Version 2 performs exactly like Version 1, clearing the flag after checking, when the "clearFlag" parameter is equal to "true".
+Version 2 performs exactly like Version 1, above, clearing the flag after checking, when the "clearFlag" parameter is equal to "true".

 Note that this version cannot guarantee to clear the alarm flag automatically, because it will not clear the flag if the program passes a value of "false" to the second parameter.